servo/html5ever/xml5ever/README.md

   - You aren't interested in well-formed documents.
   - You need to get some info from your data even if it has errors (although not all possible errors are handled).
-  - You want to features like character references or xml namespaces.
+  - You want to features like character references or XML namespaces.

 ## When you shouldn't use it